 Substance Abuse Treatment and Recovery Program

-Individual, family and group services are tailored to specifically address the issues faced by youth who are striving to become drug-free.
-OMNI understands the importance of family relationships and the adolescent’s home environment.
+OMNI tailors individual, family and group services to specifically address the issues of youth who are striving to become drug-free.
+We understand the importance of family relationships and the adolescent’s home environment.
 Because these issues play a significant role in helping an adolescent recover from substance abuse, family counseling groups are an integral part of the youth’s recovery program.

 - Drug and Alcohol Evaluations: OMNI licensed professional staff offer a comprehensive substance abuse assessment and provide clinical diagnosis and individualized treatment planning for the youth and their family.

-- Intensive Outpatient Services (IOP): This program is designed to provide an effective, comprehensive and systematic treatment approach to address high-risk adolescent substance use which has been unresponsive to less restrictive treatment.
-Professional staff work with youth six to nine hours per week to have the adolescents focus on changing their destructive patterns related to substance abuse.
-Treatment plans are developed based on the individual needs but will include a combination of individual therapy, family therapy and/or group counseling.
+- Intensive Outpatient Services (IOP): OMNI designed this program to provide an effective, comprehensive and systematic treatment approach to address high-risk adolescent substance use that has been unresponsive to less restrictive treatment.
+Professional staff work with youth six to nine hours per week to focus on changing their destructive patterns related to substance abuse.
+Staff develop personalized treatment plans based on individual needs that will include a combination of individual, family and/or group counseling.

-The challenges provide a framework for helping youth think through their own decisions about their lives and their use of alcohol and other drugs.
-Counselors using The Seven Challenges Program teach youth to identify and work on the issues most relevant to them.
-In sessions, as youth discuss the issues that matter most, counselors seamlessly integrate the Challenges as part of the conversation.
+The challenges provide a framework for helping youth think through their own decisions and their use of alcohol and other drugs.
+Counselors using the Seven Challenges program teach youth to identify and work on the issues most relevant to them.
+As youth discuss the issues that matter most, counselors seamlessly integrate the following challenges as part of the conversation:

 - We decided to open up and talk honestly about ourselves and about alcohol and other drugs.